It’s no surprise I talk a lot about my favorite running books for motivation or running books for training, but what about overall best fitness books?

-How to Match Your Food and Fitness to Your Unique Female Physiology for Optimum Performance, Great Health, and a Strong, Lean Body for Life — whew I thought my books subheading was long, but that’s a mouthful which helps to explain that this book is filled with information.
+How to Match Your Food and Fitness to Your Unique Female Physiology for Optimum Performance, Great Health, and a Strong, Lean Body for Life — whew I thought my books subheading was long, but that’s a mouthful that helps to explain that this book is filled with information.

-2. Boundless: Upgrade Your Brain, Optimize Your Body & Defy Aging
+2. Boundless: Upgrade Your Brain, Optimize Your Body & Defy Aging by Ben Greenfield

 If you’ve ever listened to the Ben Greenfield podcast, you’ll have an idea of what’s coming in this book…but it’s still worth reading.

-He does base his ideas in science, but may also take things too far for many folks.
+He does base his ideas on science, but may also take things too far for many folks.
 I’m always open to trying new things and seeing what really works for me.
 That’s why I like what he shares.

 Understanding how your body should move might be one of the best ways to prevent injuries.

-Since, I go on and on around here about pre-hab and the value of physical therapy, consider this the do it yourself version.
+Since I go on and on around here about pre-hab and the value of physical therapy, consider this the do-it-yourself version.
 You’ll find tons of exercises to help with different things and you’ll finally understand what might be causing some of the issues that you’ve had.

-I’m basically a fan of everything by Matt Fitzgerald, but this one is a great look in to the mindset that it takes to truly push yourself to those ultimate limits.
+I’m basically a fan of everything by Matt Fitzgerald, but this one is a great look into the mindset that it takes to truly push yourself to those ultimate limits.